 Fax: (910) 630-7622

-Tom Hart is currently in his first year as the Commissioner of the USA South Athletic Conference.
-Hart was most recently the Interim Athletic Director of NCAA Division II-member Bluefield State College in Bluefield, West Virginia.
+Tom Hart is currently in his second year as the Commissioner of the USA South Athletic Conference after joining the Conference in June of 2016.
+Hart was most recently the Interim Athletic Director of NCAA Division II-member Bluefield State College in Bluefield, West Virginia for the 2015-16 academic year.
 He brings 24 years as a Division III Athletic Director and coach to the Commissioner position.
 During his time at Bluefield State, Dr. Hart oversaw an upgrade to the athletics website, improvements to the baseball and softball facilities as well as the Athletics Hall of Fame transitioning to Athletic Department guidance.
 Prior to Bluefield State, Dr. Hart spent two years at Berry College in Rome, Georgia where he assisted the Vikings into Division III membership and was engaged with several new program initiatives including the Berry Athletics Booster Club, the first two years of the football program and preparing to add a full track and field program.
 Before his time at Berry, Dr. Hart spent 21 years at Webster University, an NCAA Division III institution in St. Louis.
 He served as Athletic Director for 19 years while also coaching men's basketball and men's golf.
 As a coach, Dr. Hart is one of only six individuals ever named SLIAC Coach of the Year in two separate sports (golf and basketball).
 Under his direction, Webster athletics moved from a department with 72 student athletes and eight sports to one with 220 student athletes and 16 sports.
 Student athletes at Webster also graduated at a rate 10% above the student body during Dr. Hart's tenure.
 Additionally, Dr. Hart twice served as President of the St. Louis Intercollegiate Athletic Conference and chaired the NCAA Division III Men's Basketball Committee.
 A native of Utica, New York, Dr. Hart graduated from Niagara University in 1983 with a Bachelor's degree in physical education.
 Dr. Hart later earned his Master's degree in Psychology from United States International University in 1985.
 In 2013, Dr. Hart earned his Doctorate in Management from Webster University where his dissertation focused on factors of persistence for NCAA Division III student athletes.

-Mike Christie is currently in his 11th year with the USA South Athletic Conference after joining as the Sports Information Director in July of 2006.
+Mike Christie is currently in his 12th year with the USA South Athletic Conference after joining as the Sports Information Director in July of 2006.
 In January of 2008, Christie's title was changed to Assistant Commissioner.
 In December of 2013, Christie's title was changed again, this time to Associate Commissioner.
-He was the Assistant Sports Information Director at Rhode Island College in Providence, R.I. and also served as the Director of Communications of the Little East Conference the previous two years.
+He was the Assistant Sports Information Director at Rhode Island College in Providence, Rhode Island and also served as the Director of Communications of the Little East Conference the previous two years.
 The year prior to becoming the Assistant Sports Information Director at Rhode Island College, he served a year-long internship in the institution's media relations department.
 Prior to Rhode Island College, he completed another year-long internship in the athletic media relations department at Providence College.
 A native of Ocala, Fla., Christie graduated from the University of Florida in December 2002 with a bachelor's degree in exercise and sports sciences with a focus in sports management and a minor in business administration.

 Member School Administrations